 It takes a lot of behind-the-scenes effort to bring quality entertainment to Columbus.
 Working at CAPA is a great opportunity to go beyond the stage and learn about the arts from the inside out.

 CAPA is an Equal Opportunity Employer (EOE).
 Qualified applicants are considered for employment without regard to age, race, color, religion, sex, national origin, sexual orientation, disability, or veteran status.

 Primary Function: The Columbus Symphony Orchestra, a non-profit organization, will provide an educational experience for an intern in the areas of education programming and youth orchestra administration.

 Educational Benefits: The intern may gain experience in one or more of the following aspects of arts administration, with specific duties determined by the Director of Education.
-This internship begins in September for fall semester internships and January for spring semester internships.
-Yearlong internships are also available for the right candidate.
+This internship begins in March and continue through August 2021.
+This Internship may be expanded to a year for right candidate.
 We are looking for a candidate who can commit to an average of 4-8 hours a week.
 Some weekends and evenings may be required.

 Duties and Responsibilities

 - Helps coordinate and assemble mailings (addressing, folding, stuffing, sealing and stamping of mass mailings).

 - Provides support to staff on annual and special projects and initiatives.